lee8oi/hexperience/README.md

   * Refreshes log page automatically and scrapes logs.
   * Can be separately enabled on local & internet logs.
   * Results are displayed in the current log window when monitor is stopped.
+  * Automatically removes bitcoin and fund transfer lines in local logs and saves.
+  * Ignores localhost lines in local logs.